 Economic - contributing to a strong, responsive and competitive economy.
-It should be noted that the glossary in defining economic development specifically excludes house building so the application is not contributing to the economic needs apart from income to a few businesses in the Stanleys.
+It should be noted that the glossary in defining economic development specifically excludes house building so the application is not contributing to the economic needs apart from income to a few small businesses in the Stanleys.
+There will therefore be limited employment opportunities in the villages arising from the proposed development.

 Social - includes the supply of housing but clearly states the need for accessible local services that reflect the communities needs and support its health, social and cultural well-being.
-Although there are limited shopping and other community facilities accessible within the Stanleys the wider range of main shopping facilities and services which the residents would need are in Stonehouse or Stroud which would need the use of the car and is likely to be the major means of travel from the site.
+The inclusion of affordable housing would make a contribution to the requirement across the District although it is noted that an 'exception' site of 20 units was built last year in nearby Middleyard.
+The application includes a play space but does not seem to add any other significant contribution to community facilities.
+The dog walkers would lose the footpaths across the open field; any replacement would have a much less attractive view across or between a housing estate.
 Environmental - contributing to and protecting and enhancing our natural, built and historic environment and to improve biodiversity.
-The effect of the development would be quite the reverse in so far as it would materially damage the natural landscape of this large greenfield site.
+The effect of such a large development would be quite the reverse in so far as it would materially damage the natural landscape of this large greenfield site which cannot be compensated by the green strip across the site and the play space.